 In October 1934, Father Milan G. Popovich was elected as the parish priest and arrived with his family on November 1, 1934.
 He remained until his retirement in 1971.
 Fr.
 Popovich is recognized even today for his many contributions to church life as we know it today.
 Under his guidance, St. Sava prospered spiritually, socially and academically.
 Volumes have been written about his impressive history as a choir director, educator, scholar and spiritual leader.
 "Popo" was the inspirational force in all phases of building our present Church, located at Hartman Street in McKeesport.
 His deeds are legendary, his memory eternal.

 In October 2001, the Church-School community of St. Sava celebrated is 100th Anniversary.
-Ours is the oldest parish in the Eastern United States and was the first Serbian Orthodox Church in the Eastern Diocese to celebrate this milestone.
+Ours is the oldest parish in the Eastern United States and is the third oldest Serbian Orthodox Church in the United States.
+In October, 2011, we celebrated our 110th Anniversary by having our new Icon-Windows blessed by our Bishop Mitrophan.

 Celebrating the blessings of our long history, our community contnues to thrive, ready to meet the challenges of the 21st Century with an attitude of youthful optimism and a commitment to spiritual renewal and growth in our Lord and Savior Jesus Christ.